New Richmond, Quebec: Demographics

+Economy

 The town experienced considerable growth in the 1960s with the development of a linerboard paper mill by Bathurst paper, which became Consolidated Bathurst and after a number of name changes Smurfit Stone.
 Economic downturns in the region brought a reduction in mill operations and many residents left for other regions.
 In 2005 the mill completely shut down, leaving the town with no major industry.

 There is a large wharf located to the east of the town.
 This was built to service cargo ships that would arrive to be loaded with kraft paper or bunker oil.
 It is now mainly recreational.

 The town has a British Heritage Museum.
 There is a small shopping centre as well as an indoor swimming pool, a hockey arena, and a theatre.

+Infrastructure

+Route 132, being the longest route in Quebec, connects New Richmond to the rest of the Gaspé Peninsula and continues all the way to the United States border.
+Bridge Henri A. Leblanc crosses the Little Cascapédia River in the city.

 Education

 There is an English-language school (New Richmond High School) located in the centre of town which serves now grades K-11.
 French-speaking children have their own school (Bois Vivant) and complete high school in the town of Carleton.